james-s-turner/webpack-mult-theme/readme.md

 generated.
 However the content of `index.css` is now in `dist\main/js`

 # Problem
-ETP works properly when passed rules defined as objects (extractLoader1) but not when stringified `using webpack-combine-loaders`
+ETWP works properly when passed rules defined as objects (extractLoader1) but not when stringified `using webpack-combine-loaders`